 William Higham is a consumer trends futurist, consultant, author and keynote speaker.

-He has spoken at numerous events organised by global brands (Barclaycard to Sainsbury’s), organisations (International Advertising Association to Henley Business School), magazines (FHM to The Bookseller) and media agencies (Omnicom to Mindshare).
+He has spoken at numerous events organised by global brands, organisations and media agencies.

 Popular speaking topics include:

 - Meet the Post-Pandemic Consumer: One thing every organisation needs to understand is what their ‘new normal’ customer will want and expect from them.

 - Building a Faster Horse: Five reasons why consumer-led innovation is the easiest way to boost your bottom line.

 - Three BIG Words: Why Control, Comfort and Community are what your customer will want tomorrow and what it means for your business.

 - Securing the ‘Smart Employee’: How to hire, and retain, the right talent to make your company fit for tomorrow.

 - Culture Club: You can’t progress without innovation, and you can’t innovate without an Innovation Culture.